Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Concluding remarks and future work

 \section{Concluding remarks and future work}

-{We consider a full-complementarity reformulation of a general class of $\ell_0$-norm minimization problems.
-The focus of this paper lies on the characterization and \uvs{tractable} computation of KKT points for such problems.
+We consider a full complementarity reformulation of a general class of $\ell_0$-norm minimization problems.
+The focus of this paper lies on the characterization and efficient computation of KKT points for this formulation.
 In particular, we show that a suitable (Guignard) constraint qualification holds at every feasible point.
-Moreover, when $f$ is a convex function, a point {satisfies} the first-order KKT conditions if and only if it is a local minimizer.
-Next, two ADMM schemes are presented for resolution.
-In these schemes, \uvs{a} hidden convexity property is leveraged \uvs{to allow for tractable resolution for ADMM subproblems}.
-In the first scheme ADMM$_{\rm cf}$, any limit point of {a convergent sequence} is a KKT point \uvs{and subseqential} convergence can be \uvs{claimed} under certain assumptions. \uvs{In fact}, convergence \uvs{of the overall sequence} can be obtained under a K-L property. \uvs{Subsequential convergence under even weaker assumptions can be shown for a perturbed ADMM scheme.} \uvs{Preliminary empirical studies support the theoretical claims of convergence and tractability and show significant benefits compared to their traditional counterpart.} Yet much remains to be understood about how generalizations of this problem may be analyzed and resolved. \uvs{Our future work will consider the characterization and computation of KKT points of problems complicated by cardinality constraints and affine sparsity constraints.}
+Moreover, when $f$ is a convex function, a point satisfies the first-order KKT conditions if and only if it is a local minimizer.
+Next, two tractable ADMM schemes are presented for resolution.
+In these schemes, a hidden convexity property is leveraged to allow for tractable resolution of ADMM subproblems.
+For the perturbed proximal ADMM framework, subsequential convergence to KKT points with arbitrarily small error under mild assumptions can be shown.
+Preliminary empirical studies show the significance of having tractable subproblems in ADMM schemes and that the tractable ADMM framework compares well with its competitors.
+In future work, we may consider characterization and computation of KKT points of problems complicated by cardinality constraints \eqref{Msparse} and affine sparsity constraints \cite{dong17structural}. \\

-{\bf Acknowledgements.} The authors would like to acknowledge an early discussion with Dr. Ankur Kulkarni of IIT, Mumbai nearly 2 years ago, as well as the inspiration provided by Dr. J. S. Pang during his visit to Penn.
+{\bf Acknowledgements.} The authors would like to acknowledge an early discussion with Dr. Ankur Kulkarni of IIT, Mumbai, as well as the inspiration provided by Dr. J. S. Pang during his visit to Penn.
 State University, and suggestion by Dr. Mingyi Hong in INFORMS 2018, Denver.
-If you'd like to thank anyone, place your comments here and remove the percent signs.

 \cprime{$'$}